 6 km north of Souris at Harmony Junction on Rte.
 305

 Go winter walking or snowshoeing at the trail, just minutes from Charlottetown.
-Enjoy sighting of winter wildlife, as you hike along Winter River ravine.
+Enjoy sightings of winter wildlife, as you hike along the river ravine.

-Once the lake is frozen over, grab your fishing pool and dress warmly as you may be waiting awhile for the fish to bite.
+Once the lake is frozen, grab your fishing pool and dress warmly as you may be waiting awhile for the fish to bite.

 Details